 - 1. The invasion of Normandy during World War II. - 2.
-Operation Desert Storm.
+Operation Desert Storm (the first Gulf war).

 Identify the disciplines (or the actions) of ED in each of the two events.
 Be sure to point out the type of intelligence associated with each element.
 Students are encouraged to make use of web sources as well as textbook literature.